junegunn/hbase-jruby/README.md

 ### Resolving Hadoop/HBase dependency

 To be able to access HBase from JRuby, Hadoop/HBase dependency must be satisfied.
-This can be done by either setting up CLASSPATH variable beforehand or by `require`ing relevant JAR files after launching JRuby.
+This can be done either by setting up CLASSPATH beforehand (e.g.
+`CLASSPATH=$(hbase classpath) jruby ...`) or by `require`ing relevant JAR
+files after launching JRuby.

-You might be able to find the right uberjar required for using HBase client API from [hbase-client-dep releases page][client].
+You might want to check out pre-built uberjars for various versions of HBase client in [hbase-client-dep releases page][client].
-(If you don't find one, send me a pull request.)

 ```ruby
 require 'hbase-jruby'